astrberg/astrberg/README.md

 <h3> About Me </h3>

-- 🔭 I’m currently working on software services for the food & beverage industry
+- 🔭 Maintaining and developing APIs for the food & beverage industry
-- 🌱 I’m currently working on my Master Thesis in Computer Science
 - 📫 How to reach me: <aron.h.strandberg@gmail.com>

 ---